Android Download & Installation Guide

 How to complete setup

-Review the three introductory screens explaining what Wispr Flow does, how the Flow Bubble works, and how dictation works.
+Review the three intro screens explaining what Wispr Flow does, how the Flow Bubble works, and how dictation works.
 Tap Next, then Give it a try! to proceed.

 Grant the accessibility permission when prompted.
-Review the explanation screens and tap Agree.
+Review the explanation screens — including the "Don't turn the shortcut on!" warning — and tap Agree.
+The instruction steps animate sequentially; tap anywhere on the screen to advance faster.
+The accessibility consent screen also has a Not now option that exits without granting permission.
 Where you find Wispr Flow in accessibility settings depends on your device:

 Samsung